Because for many, love feels like a drug.

 What is love?
 Is it a feeling in our hearts?
 Or more of a chemical reaction in our brains?
 When we fall in love do we have an ability to control ourselves or is it more akin to having a drug pumped into our bodies that is in control of us?
 Perhaps, it is a little of both.

-Just admit it.
-Even though you haven't been dating very long, you've got it bad.
-From the way he laughs at all of your jokes to how his hand fits into yours, being with him is intoxicating; in fact, all it takes is one look from your lover to send your heart racing and make you fumble with your words.
-If you've ever been in love, then you know that it can be addicting.
-But is there a scientific reason for why we fall as hard as we do?
-Just what is love and why is it so hard to quit?
+Here's a common scenario: You haven't been dating very long, but you have it BAD.
+From the way he laughs at all of your jokes, to how his hand fits into yours.
+Being with him is intoxicating; in fact, all it takes is one look to send your heart racing and make you fumble with your words.
+He is all you think about.
+Try as you might, your mind wanders to him thousands of times a day and a day without a conversation feels like torture.

-YourTango Experts Senior VP Melanie Gorman, Therapist SaraKay Smullens, Relationship Retreat Guide Mary Ellen Goggin and Clinical Psychologist Dr. Alicia H. Clark reiterate the fact that when your relationship is going smoothly, the horizon seems pretty bright.
-But when it's bad, this addiction can be hard to quit.
+YourTango Experts Senior VP, Melanie Gorman, Clinical Social Worker SaraKay Smullens, Relationship Retreat Guide Mary Ellen Goggin and Clinical Psychologist Dr. Alicia H. Clark reiterate the fact that when your relationship is going smoothly, the horizon seems pretty bright.
+But when it is bad, this addiction can be hard to quit.